 Students should consult with an International Student Advisor to confirm that they are eligible for CPT.
-CPT Application instructions and application are located on the International Services website.
+The CPT application and instructions can be found on the International Services website.

 If eligible, please submit the following to the Graduate Program Coordinator at least two (2) weeks prior to the start of the internship: